-• The accuser and the accused will have the same opportunities to have others present during any institutional investigation.
+- The accuser and the accused will have timely notice for meetings at which the accuser or accused, may be present; - The accuser, the accused and appropriate officials will have timely and equal access to any information that will be used during formal and informal disciplinary investigations; The institutional disciplinary procedures will not be conducted by officials who have a conflict of interest or bias for or against the accuser or the accused; - The accuser and the accused will have the same opportunities to have others present during any institutional investigation.
 The accuser and the accused each have the opportunity to be advised by an advisor of their choice at any stage of the process and to be accompanied by that advisor to any related meeting or proceeding.
 The College will not limit the choice of advisor or presence for either the accuser or the accused in any meeting or institutional disciplinary investigation.
-However, the role of the advisor is limited to consulting and advising his or her advisee, but not speak for the advisee at any meeting or hearing.

-• The accuser and the accused will be notified simultaneously, in writing, of the initial, interim and final decision of any disciplinary proceeding; and plicable policy, the accuser and the accused will be notified simultaneously in writing, of the procedures for the accused and the victim to appeal the result of the institutional disciplinary proceeding.
+However, the role of the advisor is limited to consulting and advising his or her advisee, but not speak for the advisee at any meeting or hearing. - The accuser and the accused will be notified simultaneously, in writing, of the initial, interim and final decision of any disciplinary proceeding; and - Where an appeal is permitted under the ap- 23 plicable policy, the accuser and the accused will be notified simultaneously in writing, of the procedures for the accused and the victim to appeal the result of the institutional disciplinary proceeding.
 When an appeal is filed, the accuser and the accused will be notified simultaneously in writing of any change to the result prior to the time that it becomes final as well as of the final result once the appeal is resolved.